 Psychological services are provided to help our student population succeed academically, socially, behaviorally and emotionally.
 Each psychologist is highly trained in psychology and education, assessment, intervention, consultation and school law.
 Our School Psychologists are DE certified professionals who complete psychoeducational evaluations in order to assess eligibility for special education services and Section 504 Accommodation Plans.
 Evaluations completed by the School Psychologists are comprehensive and utilize a multi-modal assessment process which includes an array of data sources.
 Our School Psychologists consult with Learning Support Coaches, parents, building administrators, and school based teams to create positive outcomes for students with diverse needs.

 Emotional and Mental Health well-being is an important ingredient for students to be able to gain the most out of their high school experience.
 All adolescents experience ups and downs as they progress into adulthood; however, for students who require emotional/mental health support, school psychologists and school counselors are available to help navigate students toward healthy next steps.
-Wellness Centers also provide counseling and therapy services, available at Howard, Hodgson and Delcastle.
+Wellness Centers are available in all of our schools.

 A majority of students classified with Autism Spectrum Disorder (ASD) participate in the general education program at all schools, and others participate in the STEP Program at Delcastle.
 Some students may participate in a hybrid of these programs that allows students to continue to earn high school credits until age 21.
 Many students with ASD receive related services such as counseling and/or speech services.
 Teachers, both special and general, are aware of the accommodations that may be necessary to guide students toward successful next steps in to the post-secondary world.
-District transition counselor partners with students to help identify the student’s strengths, leading toward independence.
+Transition counselors partners with students to help identify the student’s strengths, leading toward independence.
 Please feel free to contact the school special education team leader to discuss the specific model of support services for students in the inclusive environment.